artdecocode/appshot/README-source.md

 Capture this number of frames at max and stop recording.

+### `--chopTop`, `-T`: Chop Top

+How many pixels to take off top of each image.
+Pass `23` value (on non-retina displays) to remove the window headers, which can change title or status and lead to de-optimisation.

 <!-- ### `--focus`, `-F`

 Bring the window to the foreground using a snippet: